The Central New Network is a result of consultation feedback and creating simpler, more frequent, and better connected public transport.

 - Other city centre improvement projects to implement Auckland Council’s City Centre Masterplan 2012.

-Due to the scale of change, the New Network for Auckland will be implemented in phases by area.
 The changes for central suburbs are currently planned for mid-late 2018.
 Dates will be updated as they are confirmed.

 The next step is to finalise new bus routes and timetables.